ifMixup: Interpolating Graph Pair to Regularize Graph Classification: Experiments

 In this ablation study, we evaluate the sensitivity of the graph mixing ratio to the two Mixup-like approaches: ifMixup and MixupGraph.
-We present the accuracy obtained by these two methods with Beta distribution as Beta(1, 1), Beta(2, 2), Beta(5, 1), Beta(10, 1) and Beta(20, 1) on the first six datasets of Table~\ref{tab:data}.
+We present the accuracy obtained by these two methods, with Beta distribution as Beta(1, 1), Beta(2, 2), Beta(5, 1), Beta(10, 1) and Beta(20, 1) on the six molecule datasets.
 Results are presented in Figure~\ref{fig:beta}.
-Note that, the density functions of these five Beta distributions are depicted in Figure~\ref{betacurve}.
+Note that, the mixing ratios sampled from Beta(1, 1) follow an uniform distribution between (0, 1), and those sampled from Beta(2, 2) follow a Bell-Shaped distribution between (0, 1).
+Those mixing ratios have a wide range.
+On the other hand, ratios being sampled from Beta(5, 1), Beta(10, 1) and Beta(20, 1) mostly fall in the range of (0.8, 1), representing a conservative mixing ratios.

 Results in Figure~\ref{fig:beta} show that both MixupGraph and ifMixup obtained superior results on the six testing datasets with Beta(20, 1).
 Nevertheless, MixupGraph seemed to very sensitive to the mixing ratio distribution.
 For example, when Beta distributions were (1, 1) and (2, 2) (first two bars in Figure~\ref{fig:beta}), MixupGraph significantly degraded its accuracy on all the six tasks (except for PTC\_MR).
 In contrast, ifMixup was robust to the five Beta distributions we tested.